victordandolini/Digital-Inovation-One/README.md

+### Olá!
+Sou formado em direito e pós-graduado em gestão de segurança pública, concursado há 6 anos, mas sempre estive ligado à tecnologia, sempre trabalhei com manutenção de computadores e fiz eletrônica no IFSC estou aqui em busca de oportunidades de aprendizado como desenvolvedor.

-### Hi there!
-I have a degree in law and a postgraduate degree in public security management, competing for 6 years, but I have always been connected to technology, I have worked all my life with computer maintenance and I did electronics at IFSC.
+ ## Hi there!
+I have a degree in law and a postgraduate degree in public security management, police for 6 years, but I have always been connected to technology, I have worked all my life with computer maintenance and I did electronics at IFSC.
 I have always believed that the future is technology and I think I can contribute and produce a lot, I am like a sponge wanting to absorb knowledge, I am looking for a learning opportunity. 👋
 <!--
 **victordandolini/victordandolini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.